 The Compensation Committee is responsible for overseeing Board renewal, including the evaluation, identification and recommendation of nominees to the Board.
 The Compensation Committee must identify nominees with the appropriate skills, experience and characteristics to promote the continued growth and success of Swiss Water.
 One of the factors that the Compensation Committee considers is the diversity criteria contained in the Diversity Policy.
 The Compensation Committee also considers the Company's corporate strategy and takes into consideration the skills and experience of the current Directors (individually and the Board as a whole) in identifying nominees to the Board.
 It also considers the time and energy required to devote to Swiss Water's Board and committee work and knowledge of the business and operations of the Company.
-The Diversity

-Policy specifically states that the Compensation Committee will consider that qualified candidates for directors may be found in a broad range of organizations and engage, where appropriate, qualified independent executive search firms to conduct searches for candidates, to help achieve the Company's diversity objectives in relation to the Board.
-In 2017 utilizing the services of a search firm, the Compensation Committee identified Ms. Saunders as a Director, taking into consideration all of the above.
+The Diversity Policy specifically states that the Compensation Committee will consider that qualified candidates for directors may be found in a broad range of organizations and engage, where appropriate, qualified independent executive search firms to conduct searches for candidates, to help achieve the Company's diversity objectives in relation to the Board.
 Most recently in 2021, utilizing the networks of individual Directors and the Corporate Secretary, the Compensation Committee identified Ms. McKenzie as a Director, taking into consideration all of the above.